app-generator/bulma-starters/README.md

 Index provided by [AppSeed](https://appseed.us/apps/bulma-css)

 ## Apps
-A curated list of apps built on top of HTML5 Up design.
-In case your app is not here, please submit a pull request
+A curated list of apps built on top of Bulma CSS Framework.

 <br />